-• Students are not permitted to use any wearable technology or have any technology on their person during the exam.
+- Students are not permitted to use any wearable technology or have any technology on their person during the exam. - Refer to the computer testing section of the supplemental syllabus for additional information.

 These policies will be strictly enforced.
 Failure to adhere to these policies will result in a "zero" for the examination and may result in not being permitted to continue in any KSU ADN program.